Hypersequent/uuid7/README.md

 # Hypersequent's UUID7

+> [!WARNING]
+> This package has been renamed to **[hqid7](https://github.com/Hypersequent/hqid7)** to avoid confusion with the official UUID7 standard released in RFC 9562.
+Please use the new package instead.

 This is a Go library for generating UUIDv7 based on [RFC 9562](https://www.rfc-editor.org/rfc/rfc9562.html) — the new UUID specification published in May 2024.

 This library also implements a custom string encoding for UUIDv7, which is lexicographically sortable.
 This string